 The goal is to determine whether a) performance will suffer, b) the system will fail, or c) if it is able to handle dramatic changes in load.

 For example, in a sports betting web application just before a football match kicks off, the number of users can increase suddenly in a very short duration to place a bet on the match.

-Volume testing is performed by feeding an application with a high volume of data.
+Is performed by feeding an application with a high volume of data.

 This can be achieved by inserting a large amount of data into the database or providing a large file for the application to process.
 The goal of this testing is to monitor the performance of application under varying volumes.
 During volume testing we can identify any bottlenecks in the application when a high volume of data is used.